-There are a few common causes of foot cramps that have easy fixes.
-Read on so you never have to suffer another painful foot cramp again.
+There are a few common causes of foot spams that have easy fixes.
+Read on so you never have to suffer foot spasms again.

 When potassium levels are low in the body, it becomes one of the many causes of foot or leg cramps.
 You can solve the problem by upping your potassium intake through a vitamin supplement or by eating foods that are rich in potassium.
 Such foods include bananas, oranges, potatoes, and many more.

 Water helps tissues and organs work properly.
-Staying hydrated is essential for overall health and to help prevent foot cramps.
+Staying hydrated is essential for overall health and to help prevent foot twinges.

-Tight shoes can reduce blood flow.
+Shoes that are too tight can reduce blood flow.
 Reduced blood flow can induce cramping.
-If you are unable to move your toes in your shoes or if your toes or feet start to go numb, it is time for a bigger pair of shoes.
+If you are unable to move your toes in your shoes or if your toes or feet start to go numb, it is time for shoes that fit properly.

 So, if your shoes squeeze your feet and you are interested in improving foot health, toss those tight shoes aside and invest in some footwear that fits your foot.
 In the meantime though, you should stretch your feet and soak them in warm water to relieve the cramping.

 Flat sandals, including flip flops, are another of the types of footwear that can wreak havoc on your feet.
 This particularly applies to people with low arches or flat feet.
 In these situations, flat sandals can tire the muscles in the foot after a while and cause cramps.

 Stretching and icing the foot will help relieve pain in the short term.
 In the future though, consider shoes with added support or shoes that have room for arch supports.

 Heavy exercise or moderate exercise in the wrong types of footwear can cause foot muscle fatigue.
 In turn, you will experience cramps or even muscle injuries.